pretzelhammer/rust-blog/posts/chat-server.md

 I recently finished coding a multithreaded chat server using Tokio and I'm pretty happy with it.
 I'd like to share what I learned in this easy-to-follow step-by-step tutorial-style article.
 Let's get into it.

 > [!NOTE]
-> The full source code for every step can be found in [this repository](https://github.com/pretzelhammer/chat-server).
+> The full source code for every step can be found in [the examples directory](https://github.com/pretzelhammer/chat-server/tree/main/examples) of [this repository](https://github.com/pretzelhammer/chat-server).

 ## 01\) Simplest possible echo server